tanjimanasreen/MOOC-courses/README.md

 # MOOC-courses
 ---
-## A collection of assignments for different MOOC courses on Data Science and Machine Learning
+## A collection of selective assignments for different MOOC courses on Data Science and Machine Learning

 ### IBM Data Science Professional Certificate
 - Applied Data Science Capstone